rizalmart/caspol-legacy-fix/README.md

 # caspol-legacy-fix
 Enable caspol legacy on Windows 10 or later

-Great for Installing older versions of SQL Server on Windows 10
+Great for installing older versions SQL Server on Windows 10 that requires Code Access Security

 This is an automated method of fixing Code Access Security problem